baraksh12-arch/jam-in-a-docs/ULTRA_LATENCY_MODE.md

 ULTRA_LOW_LATENCY mode is a latency optimization mode that bypasses clock synchronization and scheduling to achieve the smallest possible latency for all instruments (DRUMS, BASS, EP, GUITAR).
 This mode is designed for scenarios where immediate responsiveness is more important than tight synchronization across long distances.

+## Event Bundling

+To reduce burst pressure and stabilize latency (especially for drums), outgoing jam events are bundled into single packets:

+- **ULTRA mode**: Events are bundled every **8ms** (~125 fps)
+- **SYNCED mode**: Events are bundled every **16ms** (~60 fps)

+The bundler maintains a queue of outgoing events and flushes them at regular intervals.
+This dramatically reduces the number of packets sent during rapid drum patterns while keeping latency very low.

+**Backwards compatibility**: Single events are sent as-is (no bundle wrapper), and the receiving side accepts both single events and bundles.

 ## How It Works

 ### Audio Engine Preloading